Agency: Los Angeles Metropolitan Transportation Authority (LACMTA)

 Project Overview

-Additional construction elements of the project consist of 5.5 miles of at grade track with 16 grade crossings, 3600’ of bridge, 4600’ of U-wall, 4700’ of cut & cover trench and 6000’ of bored tunnel.
-Systems for the project will include 10 Traction Power Sub-Stations, train control and signals, traffic signals and grade crossing protection, communications and a Metro furnished and installed fare collection system.
+Additional construction elements of the project consist of 5.5 miles of at-grade track with 16 grade crossings, 3600’ of bridge, 4600’ of U-wall, 4700’ of cut & cover trench, and 6000’ of bored tunnel.
+Systems for the project include 10 Traction Power Sub-Stations, train control and signals, traffic signals and grade crossing protection, communications, and a Metro- furnished and installed fare collection system.
+The Crenshaw/LAX Transit Project will serve the Crenshaw District, Inglewood, Westchester and surrounding area with the following eight stations:

 - Expo/Crenshaw